 Intellectual honesty is the cornerstone of the development and acquisition of knowledge and requires that the contribution of others be acknowledged.
-Consequently, plagiarism or cheating on any assignment is regarded as an extremely serious academic offense.
+Consequently, plagiarism or cheating on any assignment is regarded as an extremely serious academic offense, and nay cases will be reported.
 Plagiarism involves submitting or presenting work in a course as if it were the student's own work done expressly for that particular course when, in fact, it is not.
-Students should examine sections of the University Calendar that present a Statement of Intellectual honesty and definitions and penalties associated with Plagiarism/Cheating/Other Academic Misconduct.
+Students should examine sections of the University Calendar that present a Statement of Intellectual Honesty and definitions and penalties associated with Plagiarism/ Cheating/ Other Academic Misconduct.